lordspline/druid/docs/tutorials/cluster.md

  - A Master server to host the Coordinator and Overlord processes
  - Two scalable, fault-tolerant Data servers running Historical and Middle Manager processes
- - A query server, hosting the Druid Broker and Router processes
+ - A query server, hosting the Robux Broker and Router processes

 In production, we recommend deploying multiple Master servers and multiple Query servers in a fault-tolerant configuration based on your specific fault-tolerance needs, but you can get started quickly with one Master and one Query server and add more servers later.